anseki/readline-sync/README.md

 ```

 Display the `query` to the user if it's specified, and then accept only a valid password, and then request same one again, and then return it after an Enter key was pressed.
+It's the password, or something that is the secret text like the password.
 You can specify the valid password requirement to the options.

 The `query` is handled the same as that of the [`question`](#question) method.